- One-page profiles

 Person-centred thinking tools

-Person-centred thinking tools help you to think and plan for life.
+Person-centred thinking tools help people to think and plan for their life.

 Person-centred thinking tools are a set of easy to use templates that are used to give structure to conversations.
 Using them is a practical way to capture information that feeds into care and support planning, as well as to improve understanding, communication and relationships.

 We use the following person-centred thinking tools.
 Click for more info and templates: